-English as a New Language (ENL) 662 Foundations in English as a New Language
+English as a New Language (ENL)

+662 Foundations in English as a New Language

-Change course description to: This course provides an overview of the foundations related to teaching English language learners.
+This course provides an overview of the foundations related to teaching English language learners.
 Topics will include exploring the political, legal, and historical, contexts of multilingual education, language acquisition, and language education program models.